Edited by Vikki Cheung, August 2021

 Serious Shea was founded by Burkina Faso-born William Kwende and Felicite Yameogo who currently source CLEO’s shea butter from the scattered mechanized sources close to Burkina Faso’s capital, Ouagadougou.

 Serious Shea’s first eco-processing center will be built near Koudougou, about 75 kilometers west of Ouagadougou.
-Serious Shea will create over 1,000 jobs with clean energy in its first year of operation.
+Serious Shea will create over 1,000 jobs with clean energy in its first year of production.

 Balance through socially inclusive agroforestry practices must be achieved so that the shea tree can continue to contribute to people’s livelihoods and play its ecological and environmental role in the reconstruction of the Great Shea Wall.